xportde/campaignmonitor/README.md

 * realtime synchronisation of customers and subscriptions
 * export customers from prestashop to campaign monitor
 * export custom fields
- * currently supported: customer id, birthdate, customer language, date of last order
+ * currently supported: shop id, customer id, birthdate, customer language, date of last order
  * if you wish to have more custom fields, feel free to ask
 * multi shop support
+* supports prestashop's newsletter module (blocknewsletter)

 #### Note